The information on this page is for applicants.

-This information is for applicants.
-Current students need to visit the help section of the myLTU app and select Money Matters.
+Current students need to visit the Student Support and Wellbeing section of the myLTU app and select Money Advice.
 There you can find information about Bursaries, Student Finance and Money Management. myLTU is also available by logging in via your web browser.

 Tuition fees and loans